Post-graduation work permit (PGWP)

 Can I take IELTS at Ontario Tech University?

-Yes, you can find more informaiton on the IELTS website.
+Yes, you can find more information on the IELTS website.

 -